AnderzBruh/AmateurJSVirus/README.md

-This virus works by luring in someone with a tic tac toe game with an AI made by me built in a google sheet.
+This virus works by luring in someone with a tic tac toe game with an algorithm made by me built in a google sheet.

 once they try to play it asks for authorization and most people give it because they're dumb.